Customs & Traditions in India

 Give and receive gifts with both hands – never use the left as it is considered unclean.

-Generally, gifts are not opened when you receive it.
+Generally, gifts are not opened when you receive them.

 Avoid giving black or white gifts; black denotes anger, evil, and negativity, while white is reserved for funerals and mourning.